Hopac/Hopac/Docs/Programming.md

 above implementation are the uses of `choose`.
-In both cases, the server selects between giving the lock to the client and aborting the transaction using the reply channel and the abort alternative, which was implemented by the client using a negative acknowledgment alternative created by the `withNack` combinator.
+In both cases, the server selects between giving the lock to the client and aborting the transaction using the reply channel and the abort alternative, which was implemented by the client using a negative acknowledgment alternative created by the `withNackJob` combinator.

 You probably noticed the comment in the above server implementation in the case